Do you want to integrate your learning and your living on campus?

 Come find your home at USI.

 For general LLC questions, please email: USI.LLC

-If you need more assistance, you can also contact Dr. Sarah E. Stevens, Interim Director of Living Learning Communities.
+If you need more assistance, you can also contact Dr. Sarah E. Stevens, Director of Living Learning Communities.